anithvishwanath/Anith-Blog/src/posts/trip-to-elora.md

     - travel
 date: 2024-07-08
 ---
-Recently, I had the pleasure of visiting Elora for a day trip with my cousin and her family (including my adorable niece!)
+Recently, I had the pleasure of visiting Elora for a day trip with my cousin and family (including my adorable little niece!)

 Elora is a charming little town and it was the perfect backdrop for a day of exploration and relaxation.
 The drizzling weather during our visit reminded me of Melbourne with its chill and laidback vibe.
 We wandered through the quaint shops, explored the Bisset park trail, and visited the Gorge.

 <h3 class="article-section-header">Morning</h3>
 <div class="page-divider"></div>

 **Arrival and exploring the town.** We set off at around 10 AM in the morning, eager to make the most of our day in Elora.
-The drive was filled with anticipation as we passed farms that had cows and horses – a glimpse of Ontario's Greenbelt on the outskirts of Guelph (perhaps).
+The drive was filled with anticipation as we passed farmlands that had cows and horses – a glimpse of Ontario's Greenbelt on the outskirts of Guelph (perhaps).

 <div class="img-container">
     {% image "elora/elora-city-hall.png", "Photo showing the Elora city hall" %}